Therapy Intake Forms

-Intake forms for counseling are a critical—yet often overlooked—part of psychotherapy and are given to the client at the beginning of counseling.
+Counseling intake forms are a critical-yet often overlooked-part of psychotherapy and are given to the client at the beginning of counseling.
 The proper therapy intake forms are crucial to effective therapy.
 Indeed, they set the tone and boundaries for successful treatment.

 List of counseling intake forms needed in the private practice

 |Type of intake form||Purpose|

 |Consent for services||Outlines what a client should expect from therapy and the specific rules for your practice.|

 |Notice of privacy practices||Clients should know the rights to their information and how you plan to keep it safe and could include state-specific rules about privacy and confidentiality.|

 |Release of information||Permits therapists to share a client’s information with other people when relevant.|

 |Social media/Internet policy||Because of the need for strong boundaries in counseling, this policy lays out the rules of engagement and boundaries for virtual interactions with clients.|